 And nothing will be left undone.

-In ancient times, under the Heaven, in the land of Fu, 芙, there was a great king, much loved by his people.
+In ancient times, under the Heaven, in the land of Fu, 芙, there was an exceptional king, much loved by his people.
 His name was Qiang Ming, 強 明.
 His country was in order and his people content.
 There was balance because all followed the Tao of Heaven and Earth.

 However, somewhere in his country people were unhappy.
 What was the reason for their unhappiness?